pewpewdev/RL_tictactoe_game/README.md

 # RL_tictactoe_game
-raining a tic tac toe game with reinforcement learning to improve the AI’s success rate with trials.
+training a tic tac toe game with reinforcement learning to improve the AI’s success rate with trials.